gusye1234/nano-graphrag/readme.md

 😭 [GraphRAG](https://arxiv.org/pdf/2404.16130) is good and powerful, but the official [implementation](https://github.com/microsoft/graphrag/tree/main) is difficult to read or hack.

-😊 This project provides a simple GraphRAG implementation with minimal dependencies.
+😊 This project provides a simple GraphRAG implementation with minimal(ish?) dependencies.

 🎁 `nano-graphrag` is about 700 lines of code, excluding `tests` and prompts.